BarnaTB/Level-Up/README.md

 ## About

-This is a level up project for the Andela 35 level up program.
+This is a level up project for the Andela 35 level up program

 ## Build